What Is a Beneficiary

 You can challenge a will if you believe:

-In many states, disinherited spouses retain the legal right to claim a portion of the estate.
+In many states, disinherited spouses retain the legal right to claim a portion of the estate: Read about Elective Share

-A residuary recipient is the person or entity who receives this remaining portion of the estate.
-For instance, after specific gifts are fulfilled, a sibling might receive the rest of the estate.
-Because the residuary is only calculated after other obligations are met, these recipients often must wait longer to receive their inheritance.
-Complex estates, in particular, may take months or even years to fully settle.
+Because the residuary is calculated after other obligations are met, these beneficiaries may wait longer to receive their inheritance.
+Complex estates may take months or even years to fully settle.

 Estate Items That Don’t Require Named Individuals

-Not all estate matters need named individuals.
+Not all estate matters require separately named beneficiaries in a will.
 These include:

 • Personal Property: Furniture, jewelry, and household items